mmlab/WASABI2013-Website/content/submissions.md

 ## Topics Of Interest

-Topics for presentation and discussion at the workshop include both technical and usage-oriented issues.
-They include everything that helps shortening development and deployment time for an academic or a practitioner, wishing to work with semantic technologies.
+Topics for presentation and discussion at the workshop include both technical and usage­oriented issues.
+They include everything that helps improve and shortening development and deployment time for an academic or a practitioner, wishing to work with semantic technologies.

 * Surveys or case studies on Semantic Web technology in enterprise systems
+* Semantic Technology Market Analysis
 * Comparative studies on the evolution of Semantic Web adoption
 * Semantic systems and architectures of methodologies for industrial challenges
 * Semantic Web based implementations and design patterns for enterprise systems
 * Enterprise platforms using Semantic Web technology as part of the workflow
 * Architectural overviews for Semantic Web systems
 * Design patterns for semantic technology architectures and algorithms
 * System development methods as applied to semantic technologies
 * Semantic toolkits for enterprise applications
 * Surveys on identified best practices based on Semantic Web technology
 * Linked Data integration and change management

 Of special interest are papers that touch upon the issues discussed during the brainstorming sessions of WaSABi 2014 at ESWC (proceedings forthcoming):